Unboxed-Software/solana-course/content/solana-pay.md

 ### 9. Implement the instruction creation functions

 Lastly, let's implement `createInitUserInstruction` and `createCheckInInstruction`.
 These can use Anchor to generate and return the corresponding instructions.
-The only catch is that `createCheckInInstruction` needs to add add `reference` to the instructions list of keys.
+The only catch is that `createCheckInInstruction` needs to add `reference` to the instructions list of keys.

 ```typescript
 async function createInitUserInstruction(